 We hear about representation and how important it is to see people in positions of power.
 Having someone to look up that looks like you in a leadership role is huge for any little girl.
 They need to know it is possible and that women belong in tech.
 My call to action is simple, we need to take every opportunity possible to highlight the great women who are in tech and especially the ones in leadership positions.
 Telling their stories and showing their accomplishments will only help future generations of women to know they belong in tech.
 Here are 23 in Canada.

 Organizations are taking notice of this problem and take innovative approaches to increase the number of women in their employment.
 These initiatives are different across the board but are focused on hiring and developing more women in their organizations.
 Recently Ubisoft and 15 start-ups started an initiative to get more women in tech by sending them to Silicon Valley and creating ambassadors for each company.
 Companies like Nuance are working with programs like WomenHack and others to increase the number of women in their organizations.
 Seeking out companies who are taking on these initiatives is always a good idea.

 There are some very big challenges ahead in taking on the underlying issues for a lack of women both in tech and leadership.
 At the same time, there are people working hard to change these issues and we can’t overlook them.
 We need to work together to form a more inclusive and diverse workforce.
 The organizations that do will reap the benefits.
 Answering the question of Why Women are needed in Tech and Leadership?

 Check out this article which has some great data on gender differences as well as some solutions that organizations can use so women are represented equally.

 How avansai can help

 If you feel stalled in your current role or organization and are considering leaving the industry, reach out.
 We can help you in getting that promotion or simply how to approach your manager for more support.
-If your looking for a change fill out our Career Matrix and let us find you something new.
+If your looking for a change fill out our Candidate Profile and let us find you something new.

 Co-Founder @ avansai